Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- In his three matchups against the Chiefs, Knox's 53 receiving yards average is 13.5 more than his over/under for Sunday's game (39.5).
+- Knox has averaged 53 receiving yards per game over his three career matchups against the Chiefs, 12.5 more than his over/under in Sunday's game.

-- In three matchups with the Chiefs, Knox has had a TD catch twice, but never more than one in any single game.
+- Knox has caught a touchdown pass versus the Chiefs twice, but did not have multiple TDs in either of those games.

-- The Chiefs have the NFL's 25th-ranked pass defense this season, surrendering 263.6 yards per game through the air.
+- The Chiefs are allowing 263.6 passing yards per game this season, the NFL's 25th-ranked pass defense.

 Recent Performances

-- In last week's matchup with the Patriots, Knox reeled in five passes for 89 yards (17.8 yards per reception) and scored two touchdowns.
+- In last week's game against the Patriots, Knox recorded five catches for 89 yards (17.8 yards per reception) and scored two touchdowns.

-- Knox hauled in 138 yards (on eight catches) with two touchdowns over his last three games.
+- Over his last three games, Knox has caught eight passes for 138 yards and two touchdowns.
 He was targeted 12 times, and averaged 46.0 yards per game.

 Knox's Buffalo Teammates